oracle-livelabs/security/data-safe/assess-database-configurations/assess-database-configurations-ocw.md

     - Review the number of findings per risk category for each risk level.
 Categories include **User accounts**, **Privileges and roles**, **Authorization control**, **Data encryption**, **Fine-grained access control**, **Auditing**, and **Database configuration**.
     - You can identify where the changes have occurred on your target database by viewing cells that contain the word **Modified**.
 The number represents the total count of new, remediated, and modified risks on the target database.
-    - In the details table, you can view the risk level for each finding, the category to which the finding belongs, the finding name, and a description of what has changed on your target database.
-The Comparison Report column is important because it explains what is changed, added, or removed from the target database since the baseline report was generated.
+    - In the details table, you can view information about each finding, including the risk level, the category to which the finding belongs, the finding name, and what was added, removed, or modified in the target database since the baseline report was generated.
+You can expand each finding to view more information.
-    - Notice that the change you made is noted in the **Comparison report** column.

     ![Security Assessment Comparison report top](images/sa-comparison-report-top.png "Security Assessment Comparison report top")
     ![Security Assessment Comparison report bottom](images/sa-comparison-report-bottom.png "Security Assessment Comparison report bottom")